-Greater Letaba municipality public transport access is accessible to communities, some villages takes less than 10 minutes' walk to access public transport.
-Whereas some takes more than 10 minutes to access public transport which is above service norm and standard.
+Greater Letaba municipality public transport is accessible to communities, whereby some commuters takes less than 10 minutes' walk to access public transport.
+Whereas some commuters takes more than 10 minutes to access public transport which is above service norms and standards.